-- i.
 Based on failure to complete recertification requirements within the two (2) year recertification cycle, the six (6) month inactive period, and the six (6) month reinstatement period.
 There are six months between each status period.
-Individuals may not use the applicable credential(s) once they have been permanently revoked. - ii.
-Based on CCHIIM Review Panel or AHIMA Professional Ethics Committee decision regarding misconduct. - f.
+Individuals may not use the applicable credential(s) once they have been permanently revoked.

+- Based on CCHIIM Review Panel or AHIMA Professional Ethics Committee decision regarding misconduct. - e.
 Retired: Based on the voluntary request of a fully retired individual who is no longer working in the field of HIIM.
 The individual may retire and begin work in the field unrelated to HIIM so long as he or she no longer holds any HIIM responsibilities.
 The individual's credential(s) must be active and in good standing at the time of the request.
-Retired requests must be done in writing.
+Retired requests must be submitted via email.
 Requests can be submitted to Certification@ahima.org.
+Requests to un-retire a credential can only be done once every five (5) years.
 To re-activate a retired credential, the credential must be retired for a period of at least 24 months and must take the current exam for each credential being un-retired.
 Re-activation requests can be submitted to Certification@ahima.org.
-An individual falling under the retired status must use the term "retired" following his or her credential to differentiate from the Active Status credential, e.g., John Smith, RHIA (Retired).
+An individual falling under the retired status must use the term "retired" following his or her credential to differentiate from the Active Status credential, e.g., John Smith, RHIA (Retired). - f.

-a.
 Voluntarily Relinquished: Based on a voluntary request of an individual who no longer wishes to maintain his or her credential and voluntarily withdraws from the recertification process.
 The individual's credential(s) must be active and in good standing at the time of the request.
-Voluntarily relinquished requests must be submitted in writing.
+Voluntarily relinquished requests must be submitted via email.
 Requests can be submitted to Certification@ahima.org.
 Once a credential has been voluntarily relinquished it cannot be placed back into an active status.
 The candidate must take and pass the certification again to re-activate the credential.